Disruption-Consulting/autoMigrate/README.md

 - confirming use of any DIRECTORY objects in source that may need to be redefined in target
 - confirming use of any DATABASE LINK objects that may need to be redefined in target
 - ensuring all grants to SYS-owned objects are replayed in the target database
-- ensure target tablespaces are set to their pre-migration status on the source database
+- ensure target tablespaces are set to their pre-migration status on both target and source databases

 Even for a simple database the above can represent many dozens of individual tasks that need to be prepared, coordinated and tested.